berndbausch/cloudlabs/README.md

-Files used for cloud training lab exercises
+Files used in Pluralsight training course *RHCSA for OpenStack*